Gaining medical work experience is a vital component of your medical school application.

 The platform is backed by the Medical Schools Council as a respected form of medical work experience.

 What is Observe GP?

-Alongside the video platform is a reflection diary which explains the platform in-depth and provides you all the tools for reflection about the process.
-As mentioned, this is the most important part of the platform and will be where value is added to your medical application.
+Alongside the video platform is a reflection diary that explains the platform in-depth and provides you with all the tools for reflection about the process.
+This is the most important part of the platform and will be where value is added to your medical application.
 To get the most out of this platform, you should be diligent with your reflection diary.